Representation Theoretic Patterns in Multi-Frequency Class Averaging for Three-Dimensional Cryo-Electron Microscopy

-which gets larger as the ``angular frequency'' $k\in\mathbb{N}$ increases.
-This justifies one benefit of setting $k>1$ for class averaging, as larger spectral gaps provide more robustness to noise corruption.
-The main technicality of the proof of Theorem~\ref{thm:specgap}, which is deferred to \ref{sec:proof-theor-refthm-gap}, is to show that $\lambda^{(k)}_n(h) \leq \lambda_2(h)$ for every $h \in (0, \Delta_k ]$, which appears evident from Figure~\ref{fig:eval}.
+This justifies one benefit of setting $k>1$ for class averaging, as larger spectral gaps provide more robustness to noise corruption for $k$ satisfying $k < \frac{1}{h}-1$.
+More detailed discussion on the performance of the algorithm under noise perturbation is in Section~\ref{sec:noise_model}.
+In practice, the choice of frequency cutoff depends on the neighborhood size, noise type and noise level and may need to be empirically identified.